 So, what about you?
 Are you using Pinterest to grow your email list?
 Email lists are a powerful way to grow your business and an important starting step for any creative business!
 And always, if you have any questions, I’d love to hear from you in the comments.

 Are you new to Pinterest and want more tips to get started?
 See my introductory post Getting Started on Pinterest and don’t forget to sign up for my email newsletter below.
 You’ll receive my FREE Pinterest Start-up Guide for your creative small business where I give easy actionable steps to getting started on Pinterest!
+If you are ready to dive deep and automate with Tailwind, learn more about my How To Use Tailwind course!

 DID YOU LIKE THIS POST?
 DON’T FORGET TO PIN IT!